K-1 Fiancé Visa for Canadians

-Can a Canadian work in the U.S. with a K-1 Visa?
+Can a Canadian apply for an EAD to work in the U.S. with a K-1 Visa?

-Upon entry to the United States, the Canadian fiancé may apply for employment authorization.
-However, it takes USCIS at least 5-6 months to adjudicate the application and the period of validity would be for 90 days from entering the U.S. So it is not worth applying for employment authorization immediately upon entering.
+Upon entry to the United States, the fiancé can apply for employment authorization (EAD).
+It is currently taking USCIS about 6 months to adjudicate EAD applications and the period of validity would only be for 90 days from entering the U.S. So it is not worth applying for employment authorization immediately upon entering.
 Instead, the couple should get married upon entry – and then immediately apply for adjustment of status.
-With an adjustment of status application, the Canadian citizen spouse can simultaneously apply for work authorization which would be valid until the green card is issued.
+With an adjustment of status application, the Canadian citizen spouse can simultaneously apply for and EAD which would be valid until the green card is issued.

-Can a Canadian travel outside the U.S. with a K-1 visa?
+Can a Canadian apply for advance parole to travel outside the U.S. with a K-1 visa?

-Once the Canadian citizen fiancé enters the U.S. on the K-1 visa, they are not allowed to leave until they receive Advance Parole.
+Once the fiancé enters the U.S. on the K-1 visa, they are not allowed to leave until they are approved for Advance Parole.
 Advance Parole is a travel permit that allows someone with a pending adjustment of status application to travel outside the United States and to re-enter without considering their green card application abandoned.
-Advance Parole can take several months to be approved, so it is recommended that the Canadian fiancé not make any travel arrangements outside the United States until it is approved.
+Advance Parole can take several months to be approved, so it is recommended that the fiancé not make any travel arrangements outside the United States until it is approved.

-To qualify as a sponsor, the U.S. citizen fiancé must sign an affidavit of support that demonstrates his or her ability to meet a certain income requirement.
-This must be done at both the K-1 visa application stage, as well as later on at the adjustment of status stage.
+To qualify as a sponsor, the U.S. citizen must sign an Affidavit of Support that demonstrates his or her ability to meet a certain income requirement.
+The Affidavit of Support is required twice – at the K-1 visa application stage before the consulate interview (Form I-134), as well as later on at the adjustment of status stage (Form I-864).

 Advantages of the K-1 Visa